Female genital cutting

 What we do

 The clinic offers support, education and referral to women who have experienced female circumcision/traditional cutting.
 We give you information about female circumcision/traditional cutting and the opening/reversal procedure.
-We can also discuss sexual health problems.
+We can also provide cervical screening tests and discuss sexual health problems.

 Information for patients